anilzen/QTHub/content/outreach/outreach.md

 1. [We’re founding a quantum-thermodynamics hub!](https://quantumfrontiers.com/2022/09/21/were-founding-a-quantum-thermodynamics-hub/), [Quantum Frontiers](https://quantumfrontiers.com/)  (Sep.
 21, 2022).
 By Nicole Yunger Halpern.

 ## Awards
+1. Jade LeSchack was awarded the 2025 U.S. National Science Foundation (NSF) Graduate Research Fellowship for her graduate studies, after receiving an Honorable Mention in April.
 1. Jade LeSchack earned High Honors from UMD’s Department of Physics for writing and defending a Bachelor’s thesis.
 1. Jade LeSchack received an Honorable Mention in the 2025 U.S. National Science Foundation (NSF) Graduate Research Fellowship Program (GRFP).
 1. Jade LeSchack was offered the Quantum New Mexico Institute (QNM-I) Fellowship from the University of New Mexico.